mjmoron/CA-HSF/README.md

 -__Submitted to__: TRANSACTIONS ON IMAGE PROCESSING

--__Instructions__: Run make with the existent Makefile or modify according to your machine.
+-__Instructions__: Run make with the existent Makefile or modify it according to your machine.

 -__Requirements__: This project requires OpenCv4 and OpenMP libraries